 Along with James (Doc) Dearborn and Eugene (Seal) Richardson, Cox founded the Kansas City Black mafia in the late 1960s.
 Cox has a genius IQ and was the brains behind the brawn of Dearborn and Richardson.
 He provided critical counsel to the slick-talking and fast-shooting Doc Dearborn and recruited the fearsome-reputation bearing Richardson for muscle.
 The trio became the K.C.
 Black mob’s hierarchy for the next 20 years.
 Dearborn was viewed as a “first among equals” and the face of the operation in the press.
 The group was encamped on the city’s eastside.

 Oscar-nominee Laurence Fishburne’s “Jimmy Jump” character in King of New York resembled Doc Dearborn.
 Jimmy Jump was the right-hand man and main enforcer for Walken’s Frank White in King of New York.
 The future Nino Brown himself, Wesley Snipes, used King of New York as a launch pad to landing his breakout role as another fearsome Big Apple kingpin in 1991’s New Jack City.
-Snipes police officer character Bobby Flannigan was the counterpoint to Walken’s White in the movie, an African-American cop surrounded by Caucasian contemporaries.
+Snipes police officer character Bobby Flannigan was the counterpoint to Walken’s White in the movie, an African-American cop surrounded by Caucasian conte

 In real life, Eddie Cox was more well-rounded a criminal than the Frank White character.
 Renowned for his jack-of-all-trades skill set on the street, Cox knew how to make money both by force and finesse.
 At various times, he acted as a K.C.
 Black Mob, shot-caller, Doc Dearborn’s No. 2 man, Dearborn’s top adviser and enforcer and a brilliant narcotics trafficker in and out of the organization’s purview.